 Required prior to class: harness, personal safety, rock shoes, helmet, multiple carabiners, prusik slings, and belay device.

-In good physical condition
+- In good physical condition

-Actively leading outside in the last year
+- Actively leading outside, with a minimum of 10 different routes (or pitches) in the last year

-Proficient in basic skills of belaying, rappelling, knot-tying, clipping pro, and rock climbing techniques, including:
+- Proficient in basic skills of belaying, rappelling, knot-tying, clipping pro, and rock climbing techniques, including:

-Belaying: anchoring, climbing commands, belaying from below and above (top belay), belaying with either hand, belaying off the harness and belaying in autolock/plaquette mode off the anchor.
+- Belaying: anchoring, climbing commands, belaying from below and above (top belay), belaying with either hand, belaying off the harness and belaying in autolock/plaquette mode off the anchor.

-Rappelling: convert a top rope anchor into a rappel.
+- Rappelling: convert a top rope anchor into a rappel.

-Knots: rewoven figure-8, butterfly knot, water knot, clove hitch, bowline, double fisherman’s knot, girth hitch, Munter hitch and Prusik hitch.
+- Knots: rewoven figure-8, butterfly knot, water knot, clove hitch, bowline, double fisherman’s knot, girth hitch, Munter hitch and Prusik hitch.

-AR is demanding in terms of time and gear, so apply only if you can make the necessary commitment.
+- AR is demanding in terms of time and gear, so apply only if you can make the necessary commitment.

-Participation in all lectures and field sessions is required.
+- Participation in all lectures and field sessions is required.